RileyTschumper/airquality/README.md

 # Air Quality

 ## Todo List:
-- Add a second independent map
+- Add markers to map
-- Begin work with AirQuality API
+- Fill in marker data to table
+- Create scroll bar to table

 ## Changelog
 April 9, 2019 at 4:03pm